stoneassemblies/StoneAssemblies.Site/content/docs/massauth/hands-on-lab.md

 - [Tye](https://github.com/dotnet/tye/blob/main/docs/getting_started.md) (0.9.0-alpha.21380.1)

 The complete and final source code of this **Hands-on Lab** is available on [GitHub](https://github.com/alexfdezsauco/StoneAssemblies.MassAuth.QuickStart).
-You can clone the repository or just follow the steps we describe below.
+You can clone the repository or just follow the steps the we describe below.

 ## Step 1: Setup the workspace